 Bugs & Features

-The plugin API is using SOM, this allows programmers to write their own plugin without the need of recompiling it every time a new Lucide release is done.
-It's up to the developer to decide if the plugin he/she writes will be open source or not, Lucide will work with both type of plugins.
+The plugin API uses SOM.
+This allows programmers to write their own plugins without the need to recompile them every time a new Lucide release is done.
+It's up to the developer to decide if the plugin he/she writes will be open source or not; Lucide, due to its being dual-licensed, will work with both type of plugins.

 Please read How to write your own plugins for Lucide.

-You can download the sourcecode of all our plugins direct from the svn.
-If you have any problems please post to the developer list.
+You may download the sources for all of our plugins directly from the svn repository.
+If you have any problems, please post to the developer list.